 Iya soba/ Tokushima

 Iya soba is a short and thick soba which is known as local food in the hidden place Iya in Tokushima.
-Iya is surrownded by the mountains where you can find the old traditioanl houses built over 300 years ago.
-If you like unexplored area and nature, this is the place to visit and try Iya soba!
+Iya is surrounded by the mountains where you can find the old traditional houses built over 300 years ago.
+If you like unexplored areas and nature, this is a good place to visit.

 Where to eat: Momiji-tei

 Closed on Wednesday